 Telehealth is a convenient and fast way for women to address UTIs.

 Hers is the star of the show right now and our favorite company for women's telehealth based on testing.
 Learn more with our full Hers review, and stay tuned as Hers develops its new primary care and mental health services.
-This space in general continues to expand with a growing cast of characters including not only Hers but also Uqora, Nurx, Rory, Cora, and Pill Club.
+This space in general continues to expand with a growing cast of characters including not only Hers but also Uqora, Nurx, Rory, Cora, and Favor (formerly Pill Club).

 There are numerous smartphone apps offering their own brand of telehealth service to you, making you a telehealth user without even realizing it.
 Among other things, these apps can: